 Walnut Parmesan Instructions

-- Sprinkle over your pasta before eating.
+- Sprinkle over your pasta then serve.